Who remembers McDonalds’ teenie beanie babies?

 I really like how Caitlin previews her course in her 7th email (of 10).

-The thing about email courses is that they tend to convert very well, so a higher than normal percentage of your list will buy than if you had run a giveaway or discount.
+Email courses tend to convert very well, so a higher than normal percentage of your list will buy than if you had only run a giveaway or discount.

 Regina Anejinou of ByRegina has great advice saying: